spkennealy/C_sharp_notes/Udemy_C#_basics/section_10_debugging_applications.md

 Side effects can come when manipulating the arguments passed into a method.
 It's best to make a copy of the data when manipulting it.

+### **Defensive Programming**

+Check the input first before doing any processing, so you can catch any input errors.

+A good programmer will think of edge cases.